steglasaurous/universal-song-overlay/README.md

 npm install
 ```

-To start a development server: `npm run serve`.
+To start a development server: `npx ng serve`.
 This will start a webserver at http://localhost:4200

 To build a production-ready release: `npm run build`.
 This will place the build output in dist.
 Note that a postbuild script
 runs after the build finishes to copy the script contents into the html itself to support running without a webserver.